ArexanK/ArexanK/README.md

 - 👀 I’m interested in Front-end development en design
 - 🌱 I’m currently learning HTML, CSS, Bootstrap, Tailwind,SASS, Javascript, React
 - 💞️ I'm proud of who i am, what i've built and what i'm building
+- 💞️ I'm looking to collaborate with other frontend developers
 - 📫 The best way to reach me is to send me an email

 <!---